ghostintranslation/drone/README.md

 ## MIDI

 The MIDI input and output jacks are directly connected to the Teensy serial input and output.
 That means there is not protection against voltage or current.
 It is primarily ment to connect 2 of these modules, or 2 Teensy together.
 If you want to connect something else to it make sure to provide a maximum of 3.3v and 250 mA.

+Note that this module doesn't do anything MIDI but you could hack it.

 ## License